You’ll love this moist and delicious keto zucchini bread. It’s slightly sweet, packed with hidden veggies, and topped with crunchy walnuts. Yum!

 Almond flour is a great low-carb substitute for traditional flour.
 Look for a blanched almond flour with a super-fine texture for best results.
 Try to avoid the coarser almond meals, as using it will make your bread too dense.
 1 cup of almond flour has about 10 net carbs.

 Coconut flour is another useful, high fiber, low-carb baking ingredient.
 Coconut flour is made from ground and dried coconut meat.
-A little bit of coconut flour goes a long way, so this recipe call for just ¼ cup. ¼ cup of coconut flour has about 6 net carbs.
+A little bit of coconut flour goes a long way, so this recipe calls for just 1/4 cup.

 Xanthan gum is a binding agent that takes the place of gluten in this recipe.
 You can find it in the baking aisle or online.

 And finally, erythritol (Swerve) gives this keto zucchini bread a bit of sweetness.
 Even though I used erythritol, you can use any sweetener you like.
 If you aren’t following a keto diet, you could even use honey or coconut sugar.
 And all that said, feel free to adjust the sweetener amount depending on how sweet you like your keto pancakes.
 Remember that most of the sweetness will come from the syrups and toppings you choose.